Timeless configuration space and the emergence of classical behavior: Records

-\paragraph*{A note on Bayesian analysis and hypothesis-testing} Configurations with a record of multiple similar experiments (or repeated experiments) will increase or decrease our confidence regarding a given proposed distribution of the volume form $P(\phi)$.
+Configurations with a record of multiple similar experiments will increase or decrease our confidence regarding a given proposed distribution of the volume form $\mu(\phi)$.
+Note that here the role of repeated experiments (i.e. many experiments in \textit{time}) is replaced by a notion of many records of an experiment at an instant (i.e. many similar experiments in space).

 Let me first illustrate the issue of hypothesis-testing in science, and the meaning of the p-value, with the following standard example: Imagine you have a coin, which you would like to test against your hypothesis, namely, that the coin is fair.
-This is your \lq{}null hypothesis\rq{}, it could be a prediction of your theory.
-You flip it 1000 times and get more heads than tails.
+This is your \lq{}null hypothesis\rq{}.
+More generally, it could be some prediction of your theory.
+You flip the coin 1000 times and get more heads than tails.
 The p-value won't tell you whether the coin is fair, but it will tell you the probability that you'd get at least as many heads as you did \textit{if the coin was fair}.
-For instance, if you got 505 heads, there would be a pretty high chance that the coin was fair, so that it becomes harder to falsify the prediction of your theory (your null hypothesis) with this information.
-In other words, this would increase your confidence in your hypothesis.
-Not so if you got 900 heads.
-In that case the probability that your null hypothesis holds is much smaller (but never, ever, absolute zero).
+If you got 900 heads, the probability that your null hypothesis holds is small, but never zero, for it could have been that you were just extremely (un)lucky.